mtsolaki/AccessControlLoggingTool/README.txt

 2. ./acmonitor -m or ./acmonitor -i [file to check]

 Important note:
-I couldn't find a way to change uid so test_asclog.c has tests for only one user.
+ test_asclog.c has tests for only one user